 Know the Signs of a Heart Attack

-- Responsibility – it is important to recognize early symptoms not only in yourself, but also for the people around you who may be experiencing symptoms and helping them get treatment.
+- Responsibility – Recognize the early symptoms of a heart attack not only in yourself but also in others and help them get treatment.

 Make the commitment to:

-- Learn the early signs and symptoms of a heart attack
+- Learn the early signs and symptoms of a heart attack.

-- Share your knowledge of the signs and symptoms with those around you
+- Share your knowledge of the signs and symptoms with those around you.

-- Seek help from Emergency Medical Services if you recognize the signs and symptoms
+- Seek help from emergency medical services if you recognize the signs and symptoms.